 Louis married the formidable Eleanor of Aquitaine with whom he had two daughters before their marriage was annulled.
 He remarried to Constance of Castile who died after giving birth to their second daughter.
 He remarried to Adele of Champagne with whom he finally had his son and heir, King Philip II.
 Philip also had some trouble staying married.
 His first wife Isabella of Hainaut died shortly after giving birth to twins.
 In 1193, he remarried to Ingeborg of Denmark, whom he repudiated.
 While still officially married to Ingeborg, he married Agnes of Merania with whom he had two children.
 His marriage to Agnes was declared null and void.
 His son by Isabella succeeded him upon his death in 1223.

 King Louis VIII was King of France for just three years.
 He married Blanche of Castile in 1200, and they had twelve children, though not all lived to adulthood.
 His son became King Louis XI upon his death with his mother acting as regent.
-Louis became the only canonised king of France.
+Louis became the only canonised King of France.
 He married Margaret of Provence in 1234, and they had eleven children, though not all lived to adulthood.
-He died of dysentery while on crusade and was succeeded by his son, now King Philip III.
+He died of dysentery while on a crusade and was succeeded by his son, now King Philip III.

 Philip married Isabella of Aragon with whom he had two surviving sons.
 She died shortly after a fall from her horse and the premature birth of a son.
 He remarried to Marie of Brabant three years later, and they had three more children.
 He died in 1285 and was succeeded by his son from his first marriage, now King Philip IV.
 Philip married the Queen regnant of Navarre, Joan I and they had seven children, though not all lived to adulthood.
 All three of his surviving sons subsequently became King of France and Navarre.
 His daughter Isabella became Queen of England.
-The wives of his sons Louis X, Philip V and Charles IV were all involved in the Tour de Nesle Affair.
+The wives of his sons Louis X, Philip V and Charles IV, were all involved in the Tour de Nesle Affair.
 The Kingdom of Navarre went to Louis X’s daughter Joan (Joan II of Navarre).
-Louis also had a son, who was born posthumously and was King for all of the three days of hs life.
+Louis also had a son, who was born posthumously and was King for all of the three days of his life.
 The Kingdom of France cannot be inherited by a female, while Navarre could.
 The Kingdom of France thus passed to his younger brother Philip and then to Charles IV.
 Charles had no sons and was succeeded by his cousin, Philip of Valois, a grandson of King Philip III.
 However, this led to a succession war with England, where Isabella of France’s son Edward also claimed the French throne.
 Philip married Joan of Burgundy (known as the Lame because of a deformity of some kind), and they had two surviving sons.

 His son became King John II when he died in 1350.
 John married Bonne of Bohemia in 1332, and they had nine children, though not all lived to adulthood.
 Bonne died in 1340 and John remarried to Joanna I of Auvergne, but their three children all died young.
 His eldest son became King Charles V upon his death in 1364.
 He married Joanna of Bourbon in 1350, and they had nine children, though only two lived to adulthood.
 He was succeeded by his eldest son King Charles VI in 1380.
 Charles VI was known to be rather insane, and his wife Isabeau of Bavaria acted on his behalf.
 His insanity was rather inconvenient in the ongoing war of succession with England.
 His daughter Catherine married Henry V of England, and by the Treaty of Troyes, her son became King Henry VI of England and also briefly of France.
 Her disinherited brother eventually became King of France as King Charles VII with the emergence of Joan of Arc.
 He had married Marie of Anjou in 1422.
 They had fourteen children, though not all lived to adulthood.